Events, Activities & Announcements

 Thursday Bible Study:

-Meets weekly from 9:30-11:30 AM.
+We normally meet in person in members’ homes every Thursday morning at 9:30 AM.
 Call the office or see the newsletter for the location details each week.

 Sunday Mornings - Education Time